streamlit/docs/content/streamlit-cloud/get-started/index.md

     <Image src="/images/streamlit-community-cloud/sign-in-Google-2.png" alt="Google sign-in" />
 </div>

-If your account is already linked to GitHub, you may be immediately prompted to [Sign in with GitHub](#sign-in-with-github).
+If your account is already linked to GitHub, you may be immediately prompted to sign in with GitHub.
 Once you have signed in, you can [Explore your Streamlit Community Cloud workspace!](#explore-your-streamlit-community-cloud-workspace)🎈

 ### Sign in with GitHub